ProfGentry/Introduction-to-Programming-with-Java/SDC120/InClassActivity/ICA1.md

 # In Class Activity — Live Build: From Pseudocode to Java

 ## Objective
 Translate a real-world process into working Java code as a group.
+Most software starts as a conversation, not code.

 ## Activity
 Pick a real-world scenario (examples):